The Complete Color Analysis Guide - Discover Your Perfect Palette

 • Bright, sparkling eyes with clear whites = Clear

-• Softer eyes, slightly cloudy whites = Muted
+• Softer eyes, clouded whites = Muted

 The Four Seasons in Detail